Caroline De Costa

-Caroline May de Costa AM (née Downes; born 1947) is Professor of Obstetrics and Gynaecology at James Cook University, Queensland, Australia, as well as an advocate for indigenous health and abortion rights.
+Caroline May de Costa AM (née Downes; born 1947) was Professor of Obstetrics and Gynaecology at James Cook University, Queensland, Australia, as well as an advocate for indigenous health and abortion rights.
+She is currently Professor at The Cairns Institute (TCI).
 She also writes medical nonfiction books and crime novels.

 Education

-De Costa was born in Sydney, Australia, where she began studying medicine in 1963 at the University of Sydney, before dropping out to travel after one year.
-She re-commenced her undergraduate medical studies in Dublin, at the Royal College of Surgeons in Ireland, in 1967.
-In 1973 she moved to Papua New Guinea to complete a residency in Port Moresby General Hospital, after which she returned to Ireland to undertake specialist training in obstetrics and gynaecology.
+Caroline de Costa was born in Sydney, Australia, where she began studying medicine in 1964 at the University of Sydney, before dropping out to travel after one year.
+She re-commenced her undergraduate medical studies in Dublin, at the Royal College of Surgeons in Ireland in 1967.
+Having graduated in 1973, she moved to Papua New Guinea to complete a residency in Port Moresby General Hospital, after which she returned to Ireland to undertake specialist training in obstetrics and gynaecology.
 She completed her Diploma with the Royal College of Obstetricians and Gynaecologists (RCOG) in 1978, became a fellow of the Royal College of Physicians and Surgeons of Glasgow in 1980, a fellow of the Royal Australian and New Zealand College of Obstetricians and Gynaecologists in 1981, and a fellow of the Royal College of Obstetricians and Gynaecologists in 1990.
+She obtained a Masters in Public Health from the University of Sydney in 1995 and a PhD from the University of Sydney in 2010.
+Between 1980 and 1994, she practiced obstetrics and gynaecology first in Port Moresby and then in Sydney.

 Career

-In 1994, she moved to Cairns where she continued her clinical practice until 2013.
-From 1994 and 2009 de Costa was part of the outreach specialist obstetric and gynaecological service established by Professor Michael Humphrey through Cairns Base Hospital, providing services throughout Far North Queensland.
-De Costa is the author of around 90 research articles, and a number of textbooks.
-Her principal areas of research have been in reduction of foetal alcohol syndrome in children of indigenous women, vitamin D levels requirements of pregnant women in Far North Queensland, as well as birth by caesarean section.
+In 1994, she moved to Cairns where she continued her clinical practice until 2017.
+From 1994 until 2012, de Costa was part of the outreach specialist obstetric and gynaecological service established by Professor Michael Humphrey through Cairns Base Hospital, providing services throughout Far North Queensland. de Costa is the author of more than 120 research articles, and a number of textbooks.
+Her principal areas of research have been in reduction of foetal alcohol syndrome in children of indigenous women, vitamin D levels, requirements of pregnant women in Far North Queensland, as well as birth by caesarean section.
 She completed a PhD at the University of Sydney under the supervision of Dr Hans Pol researching the history of caesarean section births.
 Her thesis became the subject of a book, Hail Caesar: Why one in three Australian babies are born by Caesarean sections, published in 2008.